Louie-KC/MovieReservationSystem/doc/api.md

 * Possible responses
     * HTTP 200 OK: Success
     * HTTP 400 Bad Request: (see reason)
+        * Digits and/or symbols in name fields
         * Invalid email address format
+        * email address is already in use
         * Password length not in range 4..128

 ### POST /account/login